tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/Supplemental/unit-20-install-guide.md

  ![MetaMask installation - 6](Images/metamask-6.png)

-* In the next window, you should enter the twelve words mnemonic of your local wallet, your wallet password, and you should click on the "I have read and agree the Terms of Use" checkbox to continue.
+* In the next window, you should enter the twelve word mnemonic of your local wallet (your wallet password), and you should click on the `I have read and agree the Terms of Use` checkbox to continue.

-* If you have a concern, please read through the terms by clicking on the link.
+* Be sure to read through the terms by clicking on the link.

  ![MetaMask installation - 7](Images/metamask-7.png)